LEEYJ1021/offshore-wind-om-simulation/README.md

 - Supplementary experiment scripts (`scripts/additional_experiments/`) read from `data/raw/` without requiring any manual path changes
 - If `weather_hourly_raw.csv` is unavailable, synthetic weather is generated automatically using the calibrated Markov chain; all principal conclusions are robust to this substitution (Experiment 3)
 - All processed outputs, statistical tables, and simulation results are committed to the repository under `results/`; researchers can verify figures against the raw CSV logs in `results/csv/`

 ---

-## Citation

-If you use this code or simulation framework in your research, please cite:

-> [Author names]. (under review).
-Autonomous Condition-Based Maintenance via Hierarchical MDP for Offshore Wind Operations and Maintenance with Multi-State ETA Degradation Modeling. *Reliability Engineering & System Safety*.
-Manuscript JRESS-D-26-01401.

----